 The following are not covered by a Will:

-• Jointly held property: While property owned with another person as joint tenants cannot form a part of your Will, the share in the property held as tenants-in-common can be passed on to beneficiaries named in the Will.
+- Jointly held property:Â While property owned with another person as joint tenants cannot form a part of your Will, the share in the property held as tenants-in-common can be passed on to beneficiaries named in the Will.
+It is also worth noting that, once the other person with whom you own joint property passes away, this will become your sole property and therefore will form part of your Will.

-• Superannuation: Superannuation assets are generally held by the trustee of the super fund or it might include an option to nominate a beneficiary.
-Nomination in such cases will override the Will.
-If there is no binding nomination, the death benefits will normally be paid out at the trustee's discretion and may not be as per your wishes in the Will.
+- Superannuation:Â Superannuation assets are generally held by the trustee of the superannuation fund, but you will generally have an option to nominate a beneficiary of your superannuation benefits.
+Nomination in such cases will override the Will, unless the nominee is your Estate.
+If there is no binding nomination, the death benefits will normally be paid out at the trustee's discretion, and this may not follow your wishes in your Will.

-• Proceeds of life insurance policies: A nominated beneficiary of a policy shall be eligible to receive the proceeds upon the death of the principal regardless of the beneficiaries named in a Will.
+- Proceeds of life insurance policies:Â A nominated beneficiary of a policy shall be eligible to receive the proceeds upon the death of the principal regardless of the beneficiaries named in a Will.
 It is important to regularly update your beneficiary in your policy.

-• Assets held in trust: These cannot be included in a Will and they continue to be held in trust.
+- Assets held in trust:Â These cannot be included in a Will and they continue to be held in trust.

-• Company assets: While the shares in a company can be distributed by Will, the assets held by a company cannot be distributed.
+- Company assets:Â While the shares in a company can be distributed by Will, the assets held by a company cannot be distributed.